learn-co-curriculum/cssi-bootcamp-deploy-on-day-one/README.md

 #### Add your Profile page

-  1. Copy another students `student-name.html` file and rename it to your name.
-  2. Double-check that you added your cover and profile photo to the `img` directory
+  1. Double-check that you added your cover and profile photo to the `img` directory
-  3. Open up `your-name.html` and modify it with your information (links, bio etc).
+  2. Open up `index.html` and modify it with your partners information (links, bio etc).
      * Adding the images is a bit tricky!
 Take a look at the `css/styles.css` or use inspect element for an idea of where those images come from.

-#### Add To The Index

-  1. Open up `index.html`
-  2. Copy one of the existing `div`s to make a new slot for you.
-Add in your information
-  3. Re-use the profile image from your profile page and link to your profile page

 #### Taking stock

 Now that you have everything locally, let's take stock of what we have.
-Take a look at `index.html` and `profile.html` in the browser.
+Take a look at `index.html` in the browser.
 To do this:

 * If you're working on a Mac, you can just find the file locally using Finder and click to view the webpage in Chrome.
-* If you're working on Nitrous, it's a bit more involved: first push your changes to your GitHub fork, then download your GitHub repo to your computer as a zip file, unzip it and open up the HTML files locally.

 You may need to cycle a few times until everything looks good.
 Once you're happy with it, you're ready to submit.

-#### Submit!
+#### Extensions

-  1. Easy, just submit a Pull Request back to us.
-We'll take a look ASAP and get your change merged and deployed.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/learn-deploy-on-day-one' title='Your first deployment'>Your first deployment</a> on Learn.co and start learning to code for free.</p>
+Once you've had a chance to get your partner's profile page filled out with the correct content, take some time to start messing around with the CSS on the page - change colors, fonts, sizes, and event try some CSS animations.
+We've created the `custom.css` stylesheet for you to tinker around in.
+The sky is the limit!

+#### Create a Github Repository (Part 2)!

+(We'll do this together the first time)

+  1. Create a new repository on GitHub
+  2. Initialize a git repository for your project (git init)
+  3. Add and commit all of your changes (git add ., git commit -m "message")
+  4. Push your changes to your GitHub repository (git push)
+  5. Create a gh-pages branch to publish your site!